The Most Important Training Technique You’re Not Doing

 There’s one elite-level training technique which could take your training results from humdrum to stellar… but you need to master it first.
 It’s nothing to do with exercise selection, rep ranges, or weight on the bar.
 And it’s everything to do with your mind.

-Let’s talk about mind/muscle connection.
-What it is, how to develop it, and why it holds the secret to better muscle development.
+Let’s talk about mind/muscle connection and how to build muscle holistically.
+What is mind/muscle connection, how can we develop it, and why does it hold the secret to better muscle development?

 What Is The Mind/Muscle Connection?

 Lifting weights is about more than the physical motion of moving the bit of kit from A-B. Training might seem to be all about your muscles.
 But in fact it’s about your brain, too.

 Not only does the brain control the signals and impulses which move muscles.
 But your brain can be a powerful ally, making or breaking your training session.
 Think about the difference between your last amazing workout, and the time it felt like you were going through the motions.
 Your mind had the power to fire you up, increase focus, and let you train with more intensity… if you got it on side.